Aliases for AQP1 Gene

 GeneCards Summary for AQP1 Gene

 AQP1 (Aquaporin 1 (Colton Blood Group)) is a Protein Coding gene.
 Diseases associated with AQP1 include Blood Group, Colton System and Central Pontine Myelinolysis.
-Among its related pathways are Erythrocytes take up carbon dioxide and release oxygen and Metabolism.
+Among its related pathways are Erythrocytes take up carbon dioxide and release oxygen and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 Gene Ontology (GO) annotations related to this gene include transporter activity and potassium channel activity.
 An important paralog of this gene is ENSG00000250424.

 Forms a water-specific channel that provides the plasma membranes of red cells and kidney proximal tubules with high permeability to water, thereby permitting water to move in the direction of an osmotic gradient.